openshift/installer/Documentation/install/vmware/vmware-terraform.md

 # Install Tectonic on VMware with Terraform

-Following this guide will deploy a Tectonic cluster within your VMware vSphere infrastructure .
+Following this guide will deploy a Tectonic cluster within a VMware vSphere infrastructure .

 Generally, the VMware platform templates adhere to the standards defined by the project [conventions][conventions] and [generic platform requirements][generic].
 This document aims to document the implementation details specific to the VMware platform.

 ## Prerequsities

 1. Download the latest Container Linux Stable OVA from; https://coreos.com/os/docs/latest/booting-on-vmware.html.
 1. Import `coreos_production_vmware_ova.ova` into vCenter.
-For the most part all settings can be kept as is, however in "Customize template" you *must* change "DHCP Support for Interface 0" to **"no"**.
+For the most part all settings can be kept as is, however in "Customize template", "DHCP Support for Interface 0" *must* be changed to **"no"**.
 See [1802](https://github.com/coreos/bugs/issues/1802)
 1. Resize the Virtual Machine Disk size to 30 GB or larger
 1. Convert the Container Linux image into a Virtual Machine template.
 1. Pre-Allocated IP addresses for the cluster and pre-create DNS records